 More information is included under the topic Early Fyeldant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fyeldant family to the New World and Oceana
+Migration of the Fyeldant family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fyeldant or a variant listed above: Thomas Fielden settled in New York in 1764; William Fielden arrived in Pennsylvania in 1860.